 The first is to visit the Capitoline Museums (Musei Capitolini).
 To the right of the Altar of the Fatherland, climb up to piazza del Campidoglio, which was designed by Michelangelo for a commission by Paul III in the mid-sixteenth century.
 In the centre of the piazza is the copy of a bronze statue of Marcus Aurelius.
 The original was recently restored and is exhibited inside the museums in a new space named Esedra, a prestigious architectural project for the museum complex which is formed by two historic buildings: Palazzo Nuovo and Palazzo dei Conservatori, symbols of the city’s civic power since the Middle Ages.
 Inside the Palazzo dei Conservatori you will find the Conservator’s apartment which is home to ancient sculptures and mannerist frescoes.
 Do not miss the Pinacoteca on the second floor with work by Caravaggio, Carracci and Domenichino among others.

-The second option is to visit the Museum of Imperial Forums and Trajan Markets (Mercati di Traiano - Museo dei Fori Imperiali).
+The second option is to visit the Museum of Imperial Fora and Trajan's Markets (Mercati di Traiano - Museo dei Fori Imperiali).
 This also offers an excellent view over the Forums since the access is to the north.
 Multimedia technology reconstructs the structure and function of the various buildings in the Forum, which were erected to match topographically with the Roman Forum from the royal-republican age and to fulfil its religious, political and administrative function.